terrajobst/AspNetCore.Docs.fr-fr/aspnetcore/fundamentals/http-requests.md

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Pages/TypedClient.cshtml.cs?name=snippet1&highlight=11-14,20)]

-La configuration d’un client typé peut être spécifiée lors de l’inscription dans `Startup.ConfigureServices`, plutôt que dans le constructeur du client typé :
+The configuration for a typed client can be specified during registration in `Startup.ConfigureServices`, rather than in the typed client's constructor:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/Startup.cs?name=snippet4)]

-Le `HttpClient` peut être encapsulé dans un client typé.
-Au lieu de l’exposer en tant que propriété, définissez une méthode qui appelle l’instance de `HttpClient` en interne :
+The `HttpClient` can be encapsulated within a typed client.
+Rather than exposing it as a property, define a method which calls the `HttpClient` instance internally:

 [!code-csharp[](http-requests/samples/3.x/HttpClientFactorySample/GitHub/RepoService.cs?name=snippet1&highlight=4)]

-Dans le code précédent, le `HttpClient` est stocké dans un champ privé.
-L’accès à l' `HttpClient` est par la méthode `GetRepos` publique.
+In the preceding code, the `HttpClient` is stored in a private field.
+Access to the `HttpClient` is by the public `GetRepos` method.

 ### <a name="generated-clients"></a>Clients générés

-les `IHttpClientFactory` peuvent être utilisées en association avec des bibliothèques tierces, [telles que la](https://github.com/paulcbetts/refit)réutilisation.
+`IHttpClientFactory` can be used in combination with third-party libraries such as [Refit](https://github.com/paulcbetts/refit).
 Refit est une bibliothèque REST pour .NET.
 Il convertit les API REST en interfaces dynamiques.
 Une implémentation de l’interface est générée dynamiquement par le `RestService`, avec `HttpClient` pour faire les appels HTTP externes.

 Une interface et une réponse sont définies pour représenter l’API externe et sa réponse :